-Change of Degree Program or Catalog
+Change of Program of Study

-Students are encouraged to complete the degree or certificate program of initial admission; however, students may request to change to a program for which they are eligible.
-If a student chooses to change programs during enrollment, the effective catalog will be the catalog in effect at the time of the program changes.
+Students are encouraged to complete the degree or certificate program of initial admission; however, students may request to change to a program for which they are eligible or add a second program of study.
+If a student chooses to change programs or add a second program, the effective term of the change will be the catalog term for the new program.
 Degree/program changes frequently require different courses.
 The student is responsible for such changes and for meeting the course requirements of the program of study.
 Degree/program changes must be made in the Office of Enrollment Services and students are required to meet with an advisor prior to completing a program change.